 An Alternative To A New Furnace

 Standard fiberglass filters are able to trap large dust particles.
 It can greatly reduce dust on your furnace, however it does very little to reduce household dust.
-Using a pleated filter, along with an air purifier for dust, can greatly help.
-When using a pleated filter it is important to change the filter at least once every three months.
-When both pleated filter and an air purifier for dust are place in the home, you may see a reduction in allergy symptoms.
+Using an air purifier, along with a pleated filter, can greatly help.
+When using a pleated filter, it is important to change the filter at least once every three months.
+Placing an air purifier with pleated filters in your home can also significantly reduce allergy symptoms.

 4. Clean bedding weekly.